-Can Do MS, formerly The Heuga Center for Multiple Sclerosis, is an innovative provider of lifestyle empowerment programs for people with MS and their support partners.
+Can Do MS is an innovative provider of lifestyle empowerment programs for people with MS and their support partners.
 A national nonprofit organization, we empower people to move beyond their MS by giving them the knowledge, skills, tools and confidence to adopt healthy lifestyle behaviors, actively co-manage their disease and live their best lives.

 MS usually affects young adults between the ages of 20 and 50.
 Twice as many women as men are diagnosed with the disease.
 MS is found most frequently among people in colder climates; for example, north of the 40th parallel in America.
 Studies strongly suggest that where a person was born and lived during his or her first fifteen years of life influences the likelihood of developing MS.

-JUMPSTART® Program - An educational and interactive program in which you and your support partner will learn the knowledge, skills and tools to adopt healthy lifestyle behaviors and actively co-manage your MS. Each JUMPSTART Program is customized and covers topics ranging from how to deal with cognitive and fatigue issues to goal-setting, nutrition, exercise and maintaining emotional well-being.
+JUMPSTART® Program – The JUMPSTART Program is an educational and interactive one-day program in which people with MS and their support partner gain the knowledge, skills and tools to adopt healthy lifestyle behaviors and actively co-manage their MS. Each JUMPSTART Program is customized to local MS community needs and can cover topics ranging from how to deal with cognitive and fatigue issues to goal-setting, nutrition, exercise and maintaining emotional well-being.
+Support partner sessions are included specifically to address their unique needs.

-Can Do MS has a network of more than 100 health care professionals from around the U.S. and Canada, including exercise physiologists, nutritionists, neurologists, physical and occupational therapists, physicians, psychologists, speech/language pathologists, registered nurses and other health care specialists.
-Our health care professionals are dedicated to teaching people with MS and their support partners how to take control of their lives and health by focusing on what they can do and live their best lives.
+Can Do MS has a network of more than 65 health care professionals from around the U.S. and Canada, including exercise physiologists, nutritionists, neurologists, physical and occupational therapists, physicians, psychologists, speech/language pathologists, registered nurses and other health care specialists.
+Our Can Do MS Programs Consultants (MS experts) are dedicated to teaching people with MS and their support partners how to take control of their lives and health by focusing on what they can do to live their best lives.

 Lifestyle empowerment is about learning the individualized skills and mindset to take active charge of your health and your life with MS. It’s about helping you regain a sense of control, dignity and freedom by teaching you and your support partner how to overcome your unique challenges and create personalized lifestyle strategies help that help you live your best life with MS.

-We work collaboratively with many MS care providers and organizations around the U.S. and Canada to provide our lifestyle empowerment programs where they’re most requested and needed.
-In 2009, Can Do MS formed a collaborative partnership with the National Multiple Sclerosis Society to align resources and more effectively improve the quality of life of people with MS and their support partners.
-We are also members of the Consortium of MS Centers and MS Coalition.
-The MS Coalition is an affiliation of independent MS organizations dedicated to the enhancement of the quality of life for all those affected by MS.
+We collaborate with many MS care providers and organizations around North America to provide our lifestyle empowerment programs where they’re needed most.
+In 2009, Can Do MS formed a collaborative partnership with the National Multiple Sclerosis Society to align resources and bring our programs to their chapters.
+We are also members of the Consortium of MS Centers and MS Coalition, an affiliation of independent MS organizations dedicated to the enhancement of the quality of life for all those affected by MS.

 Multiple sclerosis (MS) is an unpredictable disease of the central nervous system in which the insulating, protective covering (myelin sheath) surrounding the nerves, and the nerve itself, is destroyed or damaged, resulting in interference with the brain's signals to various parts of the body.
 The disease typically attacks multiple areas within the central nervous system, causing plaques or scar tissue formation, hence the name multiple sclerosis.